 I wanted to know what was wrong and how to fix it, and I wanted it taken care of NOW.

-By the time Buddy Boy had a snooze on the way home, waited the prescribed time and I got both kids bundled up to go, he said he didn’t want the ear drops to relieve the pain instantly.
+By the time he had a snooze on the way home, waited for the prescription to be filled at the pharmacy near our house, and I got both kids bundled up to go, he said he didn’t want the ear drops to relieve the pain instantly.
 He was feeling fine.
 I had been uncomfortable about the antibiotics all morning, and with the help of my Twitter community, I had some natural remedies for the ear infection up my sleeve.
 I couldn’t give him the first dose of antibiotics until I had read a little more and talked to my husband.

 The Treacherous Antibiotic Question – Would I use it on the Ear Infection?